Blogs by Family Perspectives

 Healing from an Affair: How Your Relationship Can Be Better Than Before

 I’ve heard from clients more than a couple of times that, while they wouldn’t wish an affair on anyone, they ended up feeling grateful for the experience.
-The affair pushed them to a place where they were ready to do the hard work and learn about themselves and their partner in a deeper way than they ever would have otherwise.
 For those who truly come out the other end having done the work, they are stronger, more connected, and often more sure of their relationship than ever before.

 It’s Not Always 50/50, Especially with a Narcissist Involved